hereon-GEMS/pydidas/docs/source/manuals/cmdline_apps/cmd_composite_creator_app.rst

 Globally controlled settings
 ----------------------------

-Some settings for the CompositeCreatorApp are controlled globally.
-These are
+Some settings used by the CompositeCreatorApp are controlled globally by pydidas.
+These are:

 - The width of the border between images in pixels (`global/mosaic_border_width`)
 - The value of the border pixels (`global/mosaic_border_value`)
-- The maximum image size in megapixels (`global/mosaic_max_size`)
+- The maximum image size in megapixels (`global/mosaic_max_size)
+- The path for the detector mask file (`global/det_mask`)
+- The pixel value for masked pixels (`global/det_mask_val`)

+and for parallel processing additionally:

+- The number of parallel worker processes (`global/mp_n_workers`)

 Because these settings will typically be reused quite often, they have been implemented as global :ref:`pydidas_qsettings`.
 The default is a border width